Markville Secondary School

-Markville Secondary School (commonly known as MSS or Markville) is a public high school located in the community of Unionville within the city of Markham, Ontario, Canada.
+Markville Secondary School (commonly known as MSS or Markville) is a public high school located in Unionville, Ontario, Canada.
 It is one of 33 high schools administered by the York Region District School Board.

+The school had 1,429 students enrolled in 2025.

 History

 Markville S.S. is located in an area that was developed by the Melchior Quantz family of Germany in the city of Markham who came to North America with William Berczy.
 The terrain map of 1860 shows five houses fronting on present day McCowan Road, all inhabited by members of the family, the senior member of which was George B. Quantz and his wife, Jane Bradburn.
-The original name given to the school was Quantztown Secondary School as well as Melchior Quantz High School around 1990, but this was later changed to Markville Secondary School because the school is located between the Towns of Markham and Unionville.

-The school was not completed at the start of the school year of 1990, so students started the school year at Markham District High School.
-Markville S.S. was officially opened in late fall of 1990.
-The school opened with Grades 9, 10, and some Grade 11 students, with Grades 11 and 12 age students being allowed stay at either Unionville High School or Markham District High School.
-In 1996, an addition to the third floor provided a new math and computer wing.

-A child-care centre, Markville Child Care Centre, is operated by Family Day Care Services.
+In 2023, students from Markville Secondary School scored first place in a provincial Envirothon competition.

 Academics

 History

 As of 2009, teachers Adrienne Chong, Rob Cotey and Mark Melnyk have received the Prime Minister's Awards for Teaching Excellence.
 They teach Canadian and World History, World Politics, Genocide and Crimes Against Humanity, World History to the End of the 15th Century, Honours Thesis, and World Religions through grades 10 to 12.